 Rebecca Chace is the award-winning author of Leaving Rock Harbor (novel, Scribner); Capture the Flag (novel, Simon and Schuster); Chautauqua Summer (memoir, Harcourt-Brace); June Sparrow and The Million Dollar Penny, her first novel for middle readers (Harper Collins).
 Plays: Colette (Theatre for the New City, NYC, 1993); The Awakening (adaptation of the novel by Kate Chopin) premier, Book-It Repertory Theatre at Seattle Rep; third production, Voices of the South, Memphis, TN.
 Ms. Chace adapted her novel, Capture the Flag, for the screen with director Lisanne Skyler; the Showtime Tony Cox Screenwriting Award (short film), Nantucket Film Festival.
 She has written for the New York Times Magazine, New York Times Sunday Book Review, the Huffington Post, The LA Review of Books, Guernica Magazine, Lit Hub, NPR’s All Things Considered and other publications.
-She has been awarded numerous fellowships and residencies including the MacDowell Colony, Yaddo; Dora Maar House, the Ragdale Foundation and others.
+She has been awarded numerous fellowships and residencies including MacDowell, Yaddo; Dora Maar House, the Ragdale Foundation and others.
 She an Associate Professor of Creative Writing and Director of the MA Program in Creative Writing and Literature at Fairleigh Dickinson University.

 Photo by Nina Subin